National Handwriting Day. Photo: KnowInsiders

 Writing has many deep-rooted benefits, like:

-* Develops fine motor skills: Handwriting exercises a complex cognitive process involving neuro-sensory experiences and fine motor skills.
-By feeling the writing surface, holding the writing instrument, and directing precise movement with thought, you give your brain a full workout!
-In contrast, typing is a simple, memory-based movement.
-Executing key strokes is just a repetitive movement.
+* Improves fine motor skills: Handwriting requires a complex cognitive process that includes neuro-sensory experiences and fine motor skills.
+Feeling the writing surface, holding the writing instrument, and directing precise movement with thought all give your brain a good workout!
+Typing, on the other hand, is a simple movement that relies on memory.
+Executing key strokes is simply a repetitive movement.

-* Helps with cognitive development: Research shows that children who practice their handwriting have higher levels of literacy and cognitive development.
-This is likely because as children learn how to quickly translate mental images of letters into a physical form, they begin to understand how letters form sentences and meaning.
+* Aids cognitive development: Handwriting practice has been shown in studies to improve children's literacy and cognitive development levels.
+This is most likely because as children learn to quickly translate mental images of letters into physical form, they begin to understand how letters form sentences and convey meaning.

-* Boosts reading comprehension: Strong writing skills also improve reading comprehension.
+* Improves reading comprehension: Strong writing skills lead to better reading comprehension.

-* Retains knowledge: Writing notes by hand helps you retain knowledge more than typing.
+* Retains knowledge: Taking handwritten notes helps you retain information better than typing.

-* Increases creativity: Writing and drawing by hand increases creativity because we are forced to slow down, consider the big picture, and come up with creative ideas.
+* Increases creativity: Writing and drawing by hand forces us to slow down, think about the big picture, and generate creative ideas.

-* Improves spelling: Writing words out by hand instead of relying on a digital device’s spell check helps learn and retain.
+* Improves spelling: Writing words by hand rather than using a digital device's spell check aids learning and retention.

-* Combats dyslexia: Studies show that learning cursive helps those with dyslexia create a stronger association for learning and memory.
+* Combats dyslexia: Studies show that learning cursive helps people with dyslexia form stronger associations with learning and memory.

-* Calms nerves: According to Dr. Marc Seifer, a graphologist and handwriting expert, writing a soothing sentence like, “I will be more peaceful” at least 20 times per day can calm a person down.
+* Calms nerves: According to Dr. Marc Seifer, a graphologist and handwriting expert, writing a soothing sentence such as "I will be more peaceful" at least 20 times per day can help a person relax.

 What Are a Few Ways to Celebrate National Handwriting Day?

-While on every other day of the year we turn to our keyboards and smartphones, let’s use National Handwriting Day as a chance to dust off the old pen or pencil and get writing.
+While we use our keyboards and smartphones every other day of the year, let's use National Handwriting Day to dust off the old pen or pencil and start writing.

 1. Write a Letter

-There’s nothing quite like receiving a handwritten letter or card in the mail and unfortunately, this is becoming a lost art.
-But National Handwriting Day is the perfect time to revive this tradition!
+There's nothing like receiving a handwritten letter or card in the mail, which is unfortunately becoming a lost art.
+But National Handwriting Day is an excellent opportunity to revive this tradition!

-First, make a list of all the friends and family you want to reach out to.
-Next, pick up some simple postcards or custom stationery and think about the message you want to write.
-Maybe you want to include some fun past memories, a handwritten poem, or an update on how your life has been.
-No matter what you write, the recipient is sure to appreciate the effort and you will be practicing your penmanship at the same time!
+First, make a list of all of the friends and family you want to contact.
+Next, pick up some simple postcards or custom stationery and consider the message you want to convey.
+Perhaps you'd like to include some fun past memories, a handwritten poem, or an update on how your life has been.
+Whatever you write, the recipient will undoubtedly appreciate your efforts, and you will also be practicing your penmanship!

 2. Draw a Doodle

-Whether you’re on a call, sitting in the waiting room, or just lounging on the couch, doodling is a great way to express some creative freedom and exercise your writing skills.
-Take your doodles one step further by expanding them into a larger sketch.
-Who knows, you could create your next piece of art!
-Even if you don’t consider yourself an artist or creative person, it never hurts to tap your inner creativity with help from pen and paper.
+Doodling is a great way to express yourself creatively and practice your writing skills while on the phone, in the waiting room, or simply lounging on the couch.
+Expand your doodles to create a larger sketch.
+Who knows, you might create your next work of art!
+Even if you don't consider yourself an artist or creative person, it never hurts to unleash your inner creativity with the help of pen and paper.

 3. Color in a Coloring Book

-More than just a means to an end for writing assignments, your handwriting is actually a great window into personality traits and preferences.
-Graphology is the study of handwriting and analyzes a writer’s character, personality, and abilities and it’s been around for a long time.
-In fact, how you write can indicate more than 5,000 different personality traits and can even be used to detect certain diseases, like Parkinson’s and Alzheimer’s, earlier.
-Below are some notable characteristics:
+Your handwriting is more than just a means to an end for writing assignments; it can reveal a lot about your personality and preferences.
+Graphology is the study of handwriting that examines a writer's character, personality, and abilities, and it has existed for a long time.
+In fact, how you write can reveal over 5,000 different personality traits and can even be used to detect certain diseases, such as Parkinson's and Alzheimer's, early on.
+Here are some notable characteristics:

-Writers who use large letters are more likely to be outgoing, people-oriented, and outspoken, while those who use small letters might be more shy and withdrawn.
+Writers who use large letters are more likely to be outgoing, personable, and outspoken, whereas those who use small letters may be more shy and withdrawn.

-Those that write rounded letters are creative and artistic, and those that write pointed letters are intelligent and curious.
+People who write rounded letters are creative and artistic, whereas those who write pointed letters are intelligent and curious.

-Big loops in letters indicate open-mindedness and the need for adventure and narrow loops might correlate to skepticism or restriction.
+Large loops in letters indicate open-mindedness and a desire for adventure, while narrow loops may indicate skepticism or restriction.

 5. Analyze Handwriting Styles from the Past

-While you’re examining your own handwriting, try looking into some of the most famous scripts of the past!
-Like speech patterns and dialects, handwriting changes over time and it’s fascinating to look at the history of penmanship.
-See how famous authors wrote some of their best work:
+While you're examining your own handwriting, look into some of the most famous scripts from the past!
+Handwriting, like speech patterns and dialects, evolves over time, and studying penmanship's history is fascinating.
+Discover how famous authors wrote some of their best work:

-Lewis Carroll, author of Alice in Wonderland, would not only hand write his work, but he would also add beautiful doodles within.
+Lewis Carroll, the author of Alice in Wonderland, would handwrite his work and include beautiful doodles.

-David Foster Wallace, a popular postmodernism writer and poet, added stickers to his handwritten notes!
+David Foster Wallace, a well-known postmodernist writer and poet, added stickers to his handwritten notes!

-Jane Austen’s handwriting was beautiful but mostly illegible, at least to 21st century eyes.
+Jane Austen's handwriting was beautiful, but mostly illegible, at least to modern eyes.

-Walt Whitman, the iconic humanist, poet, and writer, had picture-perfect calligraphy.
+Walt Whitman, the famous humanist, poet, and writer, had flawless calligraphy.

-Anyone who has read Grapes of Wrath by author John Steinbeck won’t be surprised by his dedicated, disciplined, font-like handwriting.
+Anyone who has read John Steinbeck's The Grapes of Wrath will recognize his dedicated, disciplined, font-like handwriting.

-As you can tell, handwriting really tells a story about a writer’s work and style.
-Take National Handwriting Day as a time to celebrate this art form.
+As you can see, handwriting reveals a lot about a writer's work and style.
+Consider National Handwriting Day an opportunity to celebrate this art form.

 6. Create a Vision Board

-National Handwriting Day also corresponds with the beginning of the year and making resolutions.
-A vision board is a great way to visualize your goals for the upcoming year and creating one from scratch is the perfect way to celebrate handwriting and art.
+National Handwriting Day is also associated with the start of the year and making resolutions.
+A vision board is an excellent way to visualize your goals for the coming year, and making one from scratch is the ideal way to honor handwriting and art.

-Vision boards are simple to make.
-All you need are some old magazines, newspaper, other media, and art supplies.
-Find things that resonate with you, such as a person in a suit for career growth or a big salad for healthy eating, and put them on your board.
-Then, hand write words of motivation to finish the piece.
+Vision boards are simple to create.
+You only need some old magazines, newspapers, other media, and art supplies.
+Find things that speak to you, such as a person in a suit for professional development or a large salad for healthy eating, and pin them to your board.
+Then, handwrite words of encouragement to finish the piece.

 7. Practice Your Signature